 I’m a firm believer in the value of mentor schemes at all stages of career development.
 It took me a while to realise the value of it (much private thanks should go to one particular manager who taught it to me without me even realising at first), or even to recognise its existence as I initially developed my technical career.
-There are times, particularly in my early twenties before I really got started in the technical world, where I wish I could have had someone to talk to and offer me some words of advice, about how they had done things, or even just to share their experiences which might prove relevant and allow me to make some more informed decisions.
+There were times, particularly in my early twenties before I really got started in the technical world, where I wish I could have had someone to talk to and offer me some words of advice, about how they had done things, or even just to share their experiences which might prove relevant and allow me to make some more informed decisions.

 In 2013 I started volunteering for Code Club which has opened up another realm of mentoring opportunities for me, but this time with Primary school children.
 I strongly recommend anyone to volunteer for this project to bring real programming skills to school children and encourage proper technical learning as opposed to just teaching children how to use word processors and spreadsheets.